alphagov/notifications-tech-docs/source/documentation/_callbacks.md

 ### Returned letters

-When a letter you sent is returned, Notify will send details of the returned letter to your callback url.
+When a letter you sent is returned, Notify will send details of the returned letter to your callback URL.

 Find more [information about returned letters](https://www.notifications.service.gov.uk/using-notify/delivery-times#returned-mail).
 It can take a few weeks to receive information about a returned letter.